alexmoriarty1998/Breakout-team12/C200-Breakout-Team12/engine.md

 The `PosPoint` class stores two floats, x and y. `PosRect` and `PosCircle` extend `PosPoint`, so they both have an x and y, and they add in a width and height, or a radius.
 Note that the `PosRect` x and y refer to its top left corner, whereas the `PosCircle` x and y refer to its center.
 PosRect and PosCircle also have methods to determine whether they collide with one of the other classes (e.g. you can give a `PosRect` a `PosCircle` or vice versa and it will tell you whether they collide).
 There are no rectangle-rectangle collisions in the game; only rectangle-circle collisions exist.

 The `Velocity` class stores two floats, dx and dy.
-It has an `apply(pos)` method, which takes in a `PosPoint` (and thus also its subclasses or rect and circle), and apply the velocity to the position (add dx/dy to x/y).
+It has an `apply(pos)` method, which takes in a `PosPoint` (and thus also its subclasses of rect and circle), and applies the velocity to the position (add dx/dy to x/y).
 The `Acceleration` class is the same, with a ddx and ddy, which can be `apply()`ed to a velocity.

 The Blittable class almost shouldn't be a class, but is present so that animations can be very easily added in the future.
 Here's the class:
 ```